cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

     -   The diagram below shows how a repository gets data from a REST API
         ![How repository gets data](./diagrams/sprint-2-report/repository-seq.svg)
-    -   The way a repository gets data from a (Firebase) database is similar:
+    -   The way a repository gets data from a (Firebase) database is similar, but also attaches a listener so as to get notified of any data changes:
         ![How firebase repository gets data](./diagrams/final-report/firebase-repository-seq.svg)

 -   A service exists for that data model.
 It contains a dependency-injected